naturalsolutions/ImageInOsm/docs/README.md

 To do before releasing a production app
 =======================================

+Choose a version number for the new release and put it into:
+- config.xml
+- package.json

+Add a few words about this release in the CHANGELOG.

+Commit this changes and tag this commit with the version number:

+    git add config.xml package.json CHANGELOG
+    git commit -m "Release version x.y.z"
+    git push origin master
+    git tag -a "x.y.z" -m "New release" git push origin "x.y.z"

 Before building APK/IPA for online stores, you will need to manually do the
 following: